chuckdries/message-board-tutorial/README.md

 Our previous video had a huge security flaw: any user could post as any other user!
 It's time to ask for passwords with a login form, and remember who they are with cookies.
 #### Topics covered
 - Comparing hashed passwords
-- Cookies and authentication tokens
+- Authentication tokens and proper cookie usage
 - Sessions

 (Planned)